mintedreward/heartmail/README.md

 - [ ] Deploy to production
 - [ ] Profile page
 - [ ] Protocol: extension to paymail profile

-Wishlist:

-- [ ] Dark mode
-- [ ] New accounts should have anonymous name if not the first account
-- [ ] Spinners for new account
-- [ ] Spinner for sign in
-- [ ] Implement .toFrontEnd() for database structs and put in front-end
-- [ ] Encrypt private keys in the database
-- [ ] Handle sign-in failures for non-accounts
-- [ ] Put API fetch methods into front-end client folder
-- [ ] Add test infrastructure for the front-end

 ## Redirects: www and HTTPS